bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 Pairing type really involves two skills: picking great typefaces, and the actual pairing.

 Not sure how to pick a quality typeface?
-Read part 1 (link) of this series.
+Read <a href="http://typeburrito.com/2016/02/08/choosing-a-great-typeface.html">part 1 of this series.</a>

 <em>Remember: you are the expert on your project’s objectives!
 The more in tune you are with these, the more decisive you’ll be, and the happier you'll be with the results.</em>
 So: you’ve got a design direction, and you know you’re going to need a couple different typefaces to get the job done.
 Where to start?